-Your home runs on processes.
-Daily washing, walking the dog, getting the kids out the front door – with or without socks.
+Your home runs on processes from the likes of daily washing, walking the dog or getting the kids out the front door – with or without socks.
 Organising your home is the same.
 It revolves around processes on a cycle.
 And the longer you ignore it, the harder it is to pull it back into line.
 For example, a mini declutter every 3-4 months is much easier than every 12 months.
 Stuff and junk build up fast.

 Keeping on top of it a little bit over time is much easier (and makes you feel better!) than leaving it until the last straw snaps and your whole weekend is spent clearing out endless drawers and cupboards.

 Unfortunately, there is no silver bullet to have it all together, all the time.
 It takes time and a bit of love to keep a home all in flow.